ssharpe42/VNLQAC/README.md

-This repo contains code for building an LSTM LM for personalized query auto-completion.
-The model along with experimental results and baselines are described in our 2018 ACL paper, currently available on arXiv. https://arxiv.org/pdf/1804.09661.pdf

 ### Currently Implemented

-Train a query model using
+Train a query model with ReferIt captions using

 `
-python code/trainer.py
+python query_completion/code/trainer.py
 `
 Set hyperparameters following the format in `default_params.json`.

+User embeddings currently locked, set to 0, and not trained.

 Description of code files:
 * beam.py - helper code for doing beam search